Chefs’ Guide to Shopping Locally for Thanksgiving

 “Kimball’s there, Drumlin’s there—just the rockstars of farm world,” Amighi says.
 “I pick up whatever looks nice.
 That’s my style of cooking anyways.
 It sets you up for success.
 It’s nice for the farms, as well.”

 Recent scores include squashes, of course; apples, and sweet potatoes.
 “Strangely enough, the lettuces are the best right now.
-For whatever reason after the frost they get a little sweeter; chicories and stuff like that less bitter in the fall And kale will always be there when everything is gone,” Amighi says.
+For whatever reason after the frost they get a little sweeter; chicories and stuff like that are less bitter in the fall.
+And kale will always be there when everything is gone,” Amighi says.

 He also recently bought local ginger and turmeric roots from the market.
 Adding one of those flavors to, say, regular old mashed squash is “a really easy way to completely change a dish.”